SUSE/machinery/docs/Filtering-Design.md

 * Step 3: Implement generic `--exclude` option to let users add additional filters on demand.
 This option can also be used in our integration tests.
   (done as experimental option)
-* Step 4: Implement `filter` command and persistent per-description filters.
+* Step 4: Implement inverted filters
-* Step 5: Implement user-level persistent filters.
+* Step 5: Implement `filter` command and persistent per-description filters.
-* Step 6: Implement disabling of filters
+* Step 6: Implement user-level persistent filters.
-* Step 7: Implement inveretd filters
+* Step 7: Implement disabling of filters